bmolyneaux/GodotProjectTemplate/README.md

 Press Ctrl+T to invoke the popup.
 The snippets can be filtered by a search string.
 Ending the search string with " X" will jump to the X-th item in the snippet list.

+Press Ctrl+T to jump to the next marker.

 ## Godot Notes usage

 You can drag the Notes panel to combine it with other panels.
 I put it with Inspector and Node.